Demos - Audio Books

 Cannibals, Killer Viruses, and Other Journeys to the Edge of Science

 Buffy the Vampire Slayer's James Lurie brings his rich, honeyed baritone to Preston’s book of essays on radical science.
 Lurie conjures an engaging and credible Russian accent when speaking for two immigrant mathematicians who are racing to determine all the digits of pi.
 Listeners will enjoy the way both Preston and Lurie uncover the humanity of great researchers...
-A Random House hardcover (reviews, Apr.
-21).
-(June)
+(Random House)

 From AudioFile: